 Basic Items Required for an Application for Admission

 Each person who wishes to enroll in an undergraduate degree program completes and submits to the Office of University Admissions a Marywood application for admission.
-A check or money order in the amount of the nonrefundable application fee, made payable to Marywood University, should accompany the application.
+A check or money order in the amount of the nonrefundable application fee, made payable to Marywood University, should accompany the paper version of the application.
 Any fee waiver requests must be attached to the application in lieu of the required fee.
 Applications submitted online do not require an application fee.
 In addition, the candidate is responsible for the submission of the following to the Office of University Admissions:

 - One letter of recommendation from a candidate’s guidance counselor.
 We also welcome a letter from a teacher, friend, family member or a person familiar with the candidate’s background/work.

 - Official scores from the College Board’s SAT or from the American College Testing Program’s ACT.
 The candidate should take the SAT or the ACT in the spring of the junior year and/or in the autumn/winter of the senior year.
 Test scores should be sent directly to Marywood University by the testing agency.